 Constant Contact vs. Mailchimp: Our Verdict

 If you’re new to email marketing and are looking for an easy-to-use email marketing platform, then we’d recommend you opt for Constant Contact.
 Not only does it provides you with all the essential features you’ll need to grow your email list, but it also offers excellent customer support, which comes in handy as you’re starting out.
 Their drag and drop email builder and a wide variety of email templates make it easy to run an email marketing campaign.
+And it is also due to this that Constant Contact has made to our list of the best CRM software for email marketing.

 On the other hand, Mailchimp is the best option for users who need an all-in-one marketing suite.
 With Mailchimp, you can get started with email marketing for free.
 However, there’s a bit of learning curve to tackle and their support is hard to get ahold of.
 You’ll have a hard time figuring out how to build an email newsletter campaign with Mailchimp.